 Here’s your guide for what to do with one day in downtown Raleigh, North Carolina.

-First up on the to do list is breakfast.
 For some classic Southern breakfast food, head to Big Ed’s City Market.
 Big Ed’s has been around since the 1950s and has three restaurants in the area.
 The downtown location opened up in 1989.

 On the menu at Big Ed’s you’ll find plenty of regional specialties, like country ham with gravy and fried catfish; Southern staples, like biscuits and grits; and breakfast classics, like omelettes and pancakes.